 The law is, in its entirety, spiritual.
 It is all about Christ, his person and his accomplished work for his people.
-The husband was not suspected because this, of course, points to the fact that Christ is without sin. - He is our ever faithful Husband, whose name is Faithful and True.
+The husband was not suspected because this, of course, points to the fact that Christ is without sin. - He is our ever-faithful Husband, whose name is Faithful and True.
 Any problem that results in a damaged relationship between Christ and his Church must be laid at our door, never his.

-No hint of suspicion can ever be put to the immutable Christ.
+No hint of suspicion can ever be put to our ever-faithful, ever-true, immutable Christ.

-- He, who never lies, who cannot lie, loves his bride unconditionally. - He will never leave her nor forsake her.

-- He is with her always. - He is the same yesterday, and today, and forever. - He loves her with an everlasting love and lives to intercede for her.
+- He who never lies and who cannot lie, loves his Bride unconditionally. - He will never leave her nor forsake her. - He is with her always. - He is the same yesterday, and today, and forever. - He loves her with an everlasting love and lives to intercede for her.

-If a possibility of suspicion, if any hint of unfaithfulness exists, it can only be with the Bride, not with Christ.
+If any possibility of suspicion, if any hint of unfaithfulness exists, it can only be with the Bride, not with Christ.